Pet therapy 2 days after my NF surgery |

 Anyway, my face doesn't hurt as much anymore, and I rarely get migraines, but in addition to my facial pain, I developed awful lower abdomen pains for years that was worse than my facial pain.
 When the pain got worse, I thought it was a gynecological issue.
 Had ultrasounds, etc, nothing.
 Then I thought it was a gastrointestinal issue.
 So I had an upper GI, endoscopy, colonoscopy and guess what?
 They randomly found cancer in my stomach- totally unrelated to my pain in my abdomen!
 This was in 2009.
 I am still dealing with repercussions from THAT surgery (mainly esophageal problems).

-to my sternum.
-They recut a good portion of my old scar!
+My NF survival wound.
+You can sort of see my scar from my cancer surgery, which extends from my belly button to my sternum.
+They recut a good portion of my old scar! |

 I still have pains in my left and right side.
 Before my surgery, my surgeon told me that my right side pain was just referred pain, and that it would go away after my surgery.
 Well, it hasn't.
 It took 7 years for doctors to finally find the answer for my left side pain, let's see how many years they will take to find something on my right side.